Heikujin/FFXI-Sky-Maps/README.md

 # FFXI-Sky-Maps
-It's always bothered me how low quality the maps for Sky in FFXI.
+It's always bothered me how low quality the maps for Sky are in FFXI.
 With the popularity of AI upscalers, I thought I would give upscaling them a try.
 Maps are upscaled to 2048x2048 resolution using CupScale.
 Some maps are upscale really well but some(Ru'Aun Gardens for example) look a little wonky.
 This is due to how low quality the original maps are so the upscaler can't quite make out certain parts so it does it's best.
 I could probably redraw those parts before running it through the upscaler to get a better result but even with the wonky parts I think it's still a massive improvement.
 I might revisit this later and try to imrpove them a bit.

 ## Installation
 ### Preferred Method: